 How people spend their limited resources depends on what they value.

 The Austrian school of libertarian economists deserves credit for developing the idea that value is subjective.
 A competing idea, the labor hypothesis of value, is that all things owe their value to the amount of labor that goes into their production.

 The falsity of the labor hypothesis of value is so easily demonstrated that it is rather startling that people still cling to it.
 Do you value a product by considering how much labor it took to produce it?
-You can observe that no matter how hard someone works at something, if the effort results in a product or service that is ineffective consumers will value it less or not at all.
-For example, if an automobile mechanic or plumber fails to make repairs properly customers will stop patronizing them.
+You can observe that no matter how hard someone works at something, if the effort results in a product or service that is defective, consumers will value it less or not at all.

 All persons live to pursue happiness.

 All persons live to acquire property which they value subjectively according to their individual preferences.